Employment Opportunities

 1. A current CV that includes a full education and employment history.

-3. A one-paragraph statement not to exceed 500 words explaining your educational philosophy and how it fits Holy Apostles’ mission to form and educate students—laity, seminarians, clergy, and religious—as missionary disciples, servant leaders, and “co-workers in the vineyard.”
+3. A statement explaining your educational philosophy and how it fits with authentic Catholic identity and Holy Apostles’ mission to form and educate students—laity, seminarians, clergy, and religious—as missionary disciples, servant leaders, and “co-workers in the vineyard.”

 Equal Employment Opportunity